TGAC/COPO-documentation/help/glossary.rst

    Virtual sample
-     A virtual sample is a research object that is submitted to COPO under a :ref:`Stand-alone profile <standalone-profile-walkthrough>`.
+     A virtual sample is a research object that is submitted to COPO under a :ref:`Genomics profile <genomics-profile-walkthrough>`.
 It represents samples in a **run** sequencing file.

-     See the :ref:`Virtual sample submission <standalone-profile-virtual-sample-submissions>` section for more information.
+     See the :ref:`Virtual sample submission <genomics-profile-virtual-sample-submissions>` section for more information.

    :abbr:`VSCode (Visual Studio Code)`